 The local fire department had not inspected the premises in over three decades.

-NBC News called the interview with Almena “rambling,” which it was; even more obviously, though, Almena was struggling with the simple weight of what has happened.
+NBC News called the interview with Almena “rambling,” which it was.
+Even more obviously, though, Almena was struggling with the sheer weight of what has happened.
 Almena allowed many people into his dilapidated house for a party, and thirty-six of them died.
-To answer questions about building codes seemed both necessary and ridiculous.
+To answer questions about building codes seemed both necessary and at the same time ridiculous.
 “I’d rather get on the floor and be trampled by the parents,” Almena said.
 “I’d rather let them tear at my flesh than answer these ridiculous questions.
 I’m so sorry.
 I’m incredibly sorry.”